Tomi-beloved/BioinformHER-project/Stage 4/reports/Website guide.md

 **Download Results:** Users can download enrichment results and visualizations in various formats (e.g., CSV, PDF, PNG) for further analysis.

-The ShinyGO 1.0 app is easy to navigate, with visualization and options to help users interpret and explore functional enrichment data.
+The ShinyGO 1.0 website is easy to navigate, with visualization and options to help users interpret and explore functional enrichment data.

 ---